How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Introduction

 Addressing catastrophic forgetting is therefore a crucial requirement for maximizing the utility of LLMs.
-A successful solution needs to achieve a delicate balance: \textbf{retaining the essential general-purpose knowledge} when learning new domain-specific expertise.
+A successful solution needs to achieve a delicate balance: \textbf{retaining the essential general knowledge} when learning new domain-specific expertise.
 This balance is critical when fine-tuning LLMs for specialized tasks, as both domain adaptation and generalizability are necessary for practical applications.
 EWCLoRA \cite{ewclora} focuses on the issue of catastrophic forgetting in LLM fine-tuning and uses the Fisher matrix to measure the importance of parameters for general capabilities.
-However, its computational cost is very high.
+However, it requires gradients computed with labels from the model distribution, necessitating an additional backpropagation pass for online computation.
+Thus, its computational cost is very high.
 For GPT-J-6B, calculating the Fisher matrix takes 22 hours on an A800 and requires 23GB of storage, and these requirements increase for larger LLMs.
-Besides, RsLoRA \cite{rslora} aims to stabilize learning by introducing a rank-stabilized scaling factor, but it does not effectively protect general capabilities as expected.
+Besides, rsLoRA \cite{rslora} aims to stabilize learning by introducing a rank-stabilized scaling factor, but it does not effectively protect general capabilities as expected.

-To address the catastrophic forgetting, inspired by Synaptic Intelligence (SI) \cite{SI}, we propose a method to compute the \textbf{element-wise importance} of parameters within LLMs on general-purpose capabilities, preserving those parameters that are critical for general knowledge to minimize significant modifications to general knowledge.
-Specifically, we define domain $\nu$ as the general knowledge, representing the general-purpose capabilities of LLMs, and domain $\mu$ as the knowledge learned during fine-tuning for specific tasks.
-Our approach leverages a dual-objective optimization strategy that combines two loss functions: \textbf{Regularization Loss}, which reduces updates to parameters critical for domain $\nu$ to preserve general knowledge; and Cross-Entropy (CE) Loss, which encourages alignment of domain $\mu$ parameters to enhance domain-specific learning.
-Minimizing the regularization loss helps preserve general capabilities while minimizing the CE loss allows the model to fully adapt to the new domain.
+To address catastrophic forgetting, we calculate parameter importance from two dimensions—element-wise and layer-wise—to constrain the updates of parameters crucial for general capabilities during fine-tuning.
+Firstly, our approach calculates the path integral during parameter updates as the \textbf{element-wise parameter importance for regularization} on the general capabilities of the LLM.
+This helps preserve parameters critical for general knowledge, minimizing significant modifications to it.
+Our method could avoid the computation and storage of the Fisher matrix, enabling faster and more storage-efficient computation of parameter importance.
+Specifically, we define domain $\nu$ as the general knowledge, representing the general capabilities of LLMs, and domain $\mu$ as the knowledge learned during fine-tuning for specific tasks.
+Our approach leverages a dual-objective optimization strategy that combines two losses: regularization loss, which reduces updates to parameters critical for domain $\nu$ to preserve general knowledge; and cross-entropy (CE) loss, which encourages alignment of domain $\mu$ parameters to enhance domain-specific learning.
+Through the constraint of a dual-objective loss, we aim to maintain general capabilities while performing domain-specific fine-tuning.